soravux/scoop/doc/configuration.rst

 .. warning::

     Be sure to launch every process using the SCOOP API using the same Python version.
 SCOOP uses Python serialisation which is known to be incompatible between versions.
 Using different Python versions, on a remote worker or locally, could lead in misinterpreted deserialisation.
-This translates to cryptic and indecipherable errors which the Python traceback could probably misidentify.
+This translates to cryptic and indecipherable errors which the Python traceback will probably misidentify.

 .. _Environment-variables-for-the-workers: